An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation

 \section{Abstract}

-We introduce the SEAN Experimental Platform (SEAN-EP), an open-source system that allows roboticists to gather human feedback for social robot navigation at scale using online interactive simulations.
-Through SEAN-EP, remote users can control the motion of a human avatar via their web browser and interact with a virtual robot controlled through the Robot Operating System.
-Heavy computation in SEAN-EP is delegated to cloud servers such that users do not need specialized hardware to take part in the simulations.
-We validated SEAN-EP and its usability through an online survey, and compared the data collected from this survey with a similar video survey.
+Evaluation of social robot navigation inherently requires human input due to its qualitative nature.
+Motivated by the need to scale human evaluation, we propose a general method for deploying interactive, rich-client robotic simulations on the web.
+Prior approaches implement specific web-compatible simulators or provide tools to build a simulator for a specific study.
+Instead, our approach builds on standard Linux tools to share a graphical desktop with remote users.
+We leverage these tools to deploy simulators on the web that would typically be constrained to desktop computing environments.
+As an example implementation of our approach, we introduce the SEAN Experimental Platform (SEAN-EP).
+With SEAN-EP, remote users can virtually interact with a mobile robot in the Social Environment for Autonomous Navigation, without installing any software on their computer or needing specialized hardware.
+We validated that SEAN-EP could quickly scale the collection of human feedback and its usability through an online survey.
+In addition, we compared human feedback from participants that interacted with a robot using SEAN-EP with feedback obtained through a more traditional video survey.
 Our results suggest that human perceptions of robots may differ based on whether they interact with the robots in simulation or observe them in videos.
-Also, our study suggests that people may perceive the surveys with interactive simulations as less mentally demanding than video surveys.
+Also, they suggest that people perceive the surveys with interactive simulations as less mentally demanding than video surveys.